• Home

 By Manuela Williams

-I’m always looking for ideas that will help me stretch my dollars.
+I’m always looking for ideas on how to stretch a dollar!
 So yesterday I spent a little time searching the internet for useful tips and came across some sites with good money saving tips that I thought you might enjoy checking out.
-Maybe there’s something new that you haven’t thought of doing yet!
+Maybe there’s some new money saving tip that you haven’t thought of doing yet!

-I know I’ve never thought of freezing eggs when I find a good deal on them.
+1. I’ve never thought of freezing eggs when I find a good deal on them.
 I will from now on!
+So handy – never have eggs go bad on you.
+How to Freeze Eggs from the Thrifty Couple

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

-The Budget Diet has a post on how to Cut Your Spending by $400 A Month.
-Most of the things she listed I already do but maybe some ideas would be new to you.
+4. The Budget Diet has a post on how to Cut Your Spending by $400 A Month.
+Most of the things she listed I already do but maybe some ideas might be new to you.
 As usual, I find the comments by readers most interesting.

 freezing eggs and other money saving tips